hapax/hapax.github.io/assets/chuzenji.md

 It is a surface phenomenon in phase space, something which has evolved not to preserve order, but to dissipate it with maximum efficiency;
 *life* is the revolver of the door of being par excellence.
-Engaldn calls this "dissipation-driven adaptation", and there is no better illustration than wildflowers sprouting through the cracks of the tumbledown lot by the backstreet ramp.
+England calls this "dissipation-driven adaptation", and there is no better illustration than wildflowers sprouting through the gravel of a tumbledown plot by the backstreet ramp.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />